cnToni/cnToni.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Welcome!
-Here is a personal website of a high school girl, a language & music lover.
+Here is a personal website of a high school girl, Toni Chen or Zitong Chen.

+About me:
+A language & music lover
+A game developer, composer

+Works:
 You can enjoy my music on [subreddit](http://reddit.com).

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
+Enjoy my game:

 Wechat:wxid_l7ofurowqy2f22
-Rednote:26283177020
+Rednote:26283177020  to view my notes
+Wechat Public:      to view my articles